MDPvis/MDPvis.github.io/README.md

 # Adding Additional Visualizations

 There is a default set of visualizations, but if you want to add your own visualizations you should be aware of the three visualization types in MDPvis.
-These break Monte Carlo rollouts into visualizations for a single time step, variables through time (temporal distributions), and details on a single rollout.
+These break Monte Carlo trajectories into visualizations for a single time step, variables through time (temporal distributions), and details on a single trajectory.
 Details on these three aspects are below.

 **Single Time Step Distributions**

-Monte Carlo rollouts produce a distribution of states at every time step.
+Monte Carlo trajectories produce a distribution of states at every time step.
 This view gives details on the distribution for the currently selected time step.
 Users may select the current time step for all these visualizations simultaneously from the top of the visualization area, or from the temporal distribution area.

 * Histogram
 * Bar Chart (comparison mode)